-The first line of the display shows the system state with 8 options described above.
-On the right side the AGC (Automatic Gain Control of the input signal) value in hexadecimal will be shown.
-The second line will display the drift in [us] of the internal oscillator, the TFOM value (Time Figure Of Merit: the quality of the IRIG-signal, only used with IEEE 1344) and the current system configuration:
+The first line of the display shows the system state with 8 options - described in the next paragraph.
+The second line will display the drift in [us] of the internal oscillator and the TFOM value (Time Figure Of Merit: the quality of the IRIG-signal, only used with IEEE 1344) and the current system configuration is shown on the third line.
+On the fourth line the AGC (Automatic Gain Control of the input signal) value in hexadecimal will be shown.

-IRIG (TCR)

-->Version Info<- Recv.
-State Version Info ->Recv.
-State <- ОК ОК TCR sync.
-SN: TCR: X.XX OSC: TCXO State:-- DRIFT: +00000us TFOM: 0x00 AGC:0xFF SC:0x02
+IRIG (TCR) ->Version Info<-Version Info Recv.
+State >Recv.
+State <-OK OK State: ---- TCR sync.
+DRIFT: +00000us SN: TCR: X.XX TFOM: 0x00 OSC: TCXO AGC:0xFF SC:0x02